mgbmix/mgbmix/content/CARDS/DROP 01/0061 - Fingerprint DNA Backup.md

 Rules Text:

-This Tactic enters play face-up in your Think Tank.
+This Tactic enters play face-up in your [[Think Tank]].
 You may activate its effect at any time.
 After using its effect, send this card to your history.

 ["Like"-New] There's definitely something new about you.
 The next time your Seated Figurehead would die, revive it with a max of 350 HP, and delete (destroy) Fingerprint DNA Backup card.
-The creature remains Seated in your Think Tank.
+The creature remains Seated in your [[Think Tank]].
 Revived creature cannot attack or use abilities.

 /System Security Breach/ When you use this card, opposing Tantillo Systems faction creatures may attempt blackhat domination on revived creature.